(This post picks up from another, Mbeki's AIDS Legacy and Ours)

 "filthy death traps where germs must be multiplying by the millions.
 Toilets do not flush, tiles are cracked and broken and there is moisture everywhere.
 In such an environment, it is difficult to imagine how anyone could come out alive."

-We hear more about AIDS in Africa, than public health.
-International health campaigns that get our attention tend to focus on one specific issue in order to galvanize attention and raise money.
-Many an agency fundraises in the name of AIDS and children, orphans or babies, to great reward.
-Children's health programs especially can make use of a photo of a child dragging a teddy bear up a desolate looking stairwell, in the name of malaria, or AIDS.
-We commend these campaigning efforts, in Africa alone over 2 million children will be orphaned from aids by 2020.
+We hear more about AIDS in Africa than public health.
+International health campaigns capture our attention by focusing on one specific issue in order to galvanize attention and raise money.
+Many agencies fundraise in the name of IDS and children, orphans or babies, to great reward.
+Children's health programs can make great use of a photo of a child dragging a teddy bear up a desolate looking stairwell, in the name of malaria or AIDS.
+We commend these campaigning efforts for such a worthwhile cause - in Africa alone over 2 million children will be orphaned from aids by 2020.
 We very much understand the necessity of NGO's that understand the imperative of facing down pandemics.
 Marketing campaigns that isolate diseases are essential to fighting disease.
-Public health, on the other hand, is an unwieldy area that doesn't lend itself to private fund-raising, heart-tugging advertisements, or measurable endpoints.
+Public health, on the other hand, is an unwieldy, nebulous area that doesn't lend itself to private fund-raising, heart-tugging advertisements, or measurable endpoints.
 But while NGO's carve out a special place for AIDS (as well as malaria, tuberculosis, leishmania etc), in reality, an AIDS crisis cannot be so facilely uncoupled from general public health.

 History bears this out.
 In the late 1980's Romania's many malnourished orphaned children were given blood microtransfusions using unscreened blood.
 Unsterilized equipment, poor public health, government poverty and denial of the problems caused outbreaks of AIDS among hundreds of the children.
-Libya arguably had a public health problem before it had the tragic AIDS epidemic among hospitalized children which was then blamed on foreign health workers.
+Libya arguably had a public health problem before it had the tragic AIDS epidemic among hospitalized children that was then criminally blamed on foreign health workers.
 China's contaminated blood and plasma banks spread HIV virus to thousands of transfusion patients.
-In each of these cases, Libya being the most recent, a combination of issues plus political denial of the problem by the country's leaders, led to an AIDS epidemic and tragedy.
+In each of these cases, Libya being the most recent, a combination of issues, plus political denial of basic public health problems by a country's leaders led to an AIDS epidemic and tragedy.
+Conversely, every country where there has been a successful AIDS campaign there has been a public health campaign driven at the highest level of government.

 You're Either With the Revolution....or with the Opposition

-compatriot, Tshabalala-Msimang, who had been a loyal member of the "democratic revolution".
-Her approach to nutrition and AIDS was that of the ANC he said, and followed a "scientifically based pursuit of the goal of health for all".
-Following on with an interesting argument, he said:
+Mbeki responded to the paper's account by publishing another memo in ANC Today, August 31 defending Tshabalala-Msimang as a loyal member of the "democratic revolution".
+Her approach to nutrition and AIDS was that of the ANC, which he said was dedicated to the "scientifically based pursuit of the goal of health for all".
+He berated anyone who had the:

-"anybody could have the audacity publicly to argue that nothing should have been done to attend to the health of another South African human being, allowing her to die instead as some in our society have argued"
+"audacity publicly to argue that nothing should have been done to attend to the health of [the sobriety challenged Tshabalala-Msimang] another South African human being, allowing her to die instead as some in our society have argued"

 Media Revelations...Then Hoist By Their Own Petard?

-The media has been taking government to task, now the South African government has heightened interest the media.
+Since the media has been taking government to task, now the South African government is showing heightened interest in the media.
 Police are investigating how Sunday Times editor Mondli Makhanya and senior journalist Jocelyn Maker obtained the Health Minister's medical records.
 Last week the Times reported the two were going to be arrested, then a couple of days later, the Times reported that they weren't yet going to be arrested.